gavz/lucasg.github.io/_posts/2017-08-24-Writing-a-dash-docset.md

 Notice anything ?
 It's really ugly, except if you're a [brutalist afficionado](http://brutalistwebsites.com/) (disclaimer : I'm not).
 Furthermore, you can't tell from an image, but navigation links are broken : you can't click-click and turning those items purple, which makes me sad.

-Fixing paths imply to parse and rewrite the downloaded html files, while supporting css "themes" usually ends up using a headless web browser to do the scraping.
+Fixing paths imply to parse and rewrite the downloaded HTML files, while supporting css "themes" usually ends up using a headless web browser to do the scraping.
 They are cumbersome and brittle operations, which is probably why most [user-contributed docsets](https://github.com/Kapeli/Dash-User-Contributions#readme) don't bother doing it.

 # Fixing paths